Overview

 Send a transaction

-We support signing and sending a blockchain transaction in a single action on Base or Base Sepolia.
+We support signing and sending a blockchain transaction in a single action on the networks listed below.
 For other networks, see the next section.

 import { useSendEvmTransaction, useEvmAddress } from "@coinbase/cdp-hooks";